GregWeil/mint-turn/README.md

 What do I have to work with?
 ----------------------------
-**makePath**: Takes an array of points and makes a path that goes through every point **makeHull**: Takes an array of points and makes a convex path that encloses them all **makeTransform**: Takes an object and a 4x4 matrix, and applies the matrix to it **makeGroup**: Takes an array of objects and makes a group of them ordered by depth
+**makePath**: Takes an array of path data commands and projects them to the screen **makeHull**: Takes an array of points and makes a convex path that encloses them all **makeTransform**: Takes an object and a 4x4 matrix, and applies the matrix to it **makeGroup**: Takes an array of objects and makes a group of them ordered by depth